Whalen v. Roe

 Whalen v.
 Roe, 429 U.S. 589 (1977), was a case brought before the Supreme Court of the United States.
-The case involved a New York state prescription monitoring law requiring reporting and storage of information concerning all Schedule II drug prescriptions.
-Physicians were required to report the name of the prescribing physician; the dispensing pharmacy; the drug and dosage; and the name, address, and age of the patient.
+The case involved a New York state prescription monitoring law requiring reporting and storing of information concerning all Schedule II drug prescriptions.
+Physicians were required to report the name of the prescribing physician; the dispensing pharmacy; the drug and dosage; and the patient's name, address, and age.
 This information was then stored by the New York Department of State.

-A group of patients, several doctors who prescribe such drugs, and two associations of physicians brought suit against the commissioner of the New York State Department of Health, seeking to enjoin the State from enforcing the Act.
+A group of patients, several doctors who prescribe such drugs, and two associations of physicians brought suit against the New York State Department of Health commissioner, seeking to enjoin the State from enforcing the Act.